-The Call Center Wizard is a convenient way to setup a Call Center, tailoring all configurations to the needs of your Call Center experience.
-The Wizard will guide you through initial setup, call routing, and assigning Agents.
+The Call Center Wizard is a convenient way to set up a Call Center, guiding you through initial setup, call routing, and assigning agents.

 There are three types of Call Centers configurable through the wizard:

 - Call Queuing (Basic): Comes with features like entrance announcement, call distribution policies and inbound call information.
 Voicemail and forwarding are also included features.

 - Call Center Pro (Standard): Comes with all Basic features and ACD sign in and sign out functions, as well as additional support for optional features like call recording, and Supervisor Dashboard.

 - Call Center Enterprise (Premium): Supports all features of Call Center, with advanced features like inbound DNIS, and silent monitoring.

 To Setup a Premium Call Center Through the Wizard:

 - From the Nextiva Voice Admin Dashboard, hover over Advanced Routing, then select Call Center Locations.